I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 Jill has always had a bit of a rebel streak inside her.
 Her parents wanted her to go to medical school, but she ended up majoring in art history instead.

-Let’s rewind these ten years and see what would have happened if Jack and Jill had taken a different path, a path that few people ever dare to even consider.
+Let’s rewind these ten years and see what would have happened if Jack and Jill had taken a different path, a path that few people ever dare even to consider.

 Renting vs. Buying A Home

 Jill has never liked the idea of being saddled with a mortgage.
-So, when it came time to “settle down,” she and Jack weren’t sure that they wanted to sink the $200,000 they’d worked so hard to save up into a house.
+So, when it came time to “settle down,” she and Jack weren’t sure that they wanted to invest $200,000 they’d worked so hard to save up into a house.
 So, they decide to rent a home instead of buying one.